jimratliff/GenoMac-user/README.md

 ### This repo establishes/adjusts numerous user-level settings
 This repo supplies scripts that execute various commands to establish various user settings for macOS generally and for certain apps in particular.

-For many/most of the macOS settings and for many/most of the GUI apps, these scripts use `defaults write` or `PlistBuddy` commands to set preferences using macOS `defaults` system.[^find_defaults]
+For many/most of the macOS settings and for many/most of the GUI apps, these scripts use macOS `defaults write` or `PlistBuddy` commands to set preferences using macOS `defaults` system.[^find_defaults]

 [^find_defaults]: For tips about how to figure out what the `defaults write` commands are that correspond to a desired change in user-scoped settings, see “[Appendix: Determining the defaults write commands that correspond to desired changes in settings](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings).”

-Some apps, particularly cross-platform apps such as web browsers, don’t rely entirely or at all upon macOS’s `defaults` system and instead use other mechanisms to expose their preferences to scripting.
+Some apps, particularly non-Apple cross-platform apps such as web browsers, don’t rely entirely or at all upon macOS’s `defaults` system but instead use other mechanisms to expose their preferences to scripting.
 This repo nevertheless attempts to script those apps’ preferences to the extent possible/feasible/practical.
 Examples of apps in this category:
 - Apps whose preferences are stored remotely associated with the user’s account for that app.
 E.g., Text Expander.
+This repo relies upon the user logging into their account with such an app to provide the desired configuration.
+- Apps based on Electron, which store their settings in JSON configuration files.
+- 1Password: 1Password is an Electron-based app and reveals its preferences in a `settings.json` file, which should make it straightforward to manipulate those preferences via scripting.
+However, presumably driven by a security concern, 1Password makes it impossible to effectively script those preferences.[^1Password_HMAC]
-- Microsoft Word: This repo implements settings for Word by a combination of (a) installing a preconfigured Normal.dotm template file and (b) running a VBA script stored within a Word document to set some Word preferences.
+- Microsoft Word: Very few of Word’s preferences are revealed through the macOS `defaults` system.
+Instead, this repo implements settings for Word by a combination of (a) installing a preconfigured Normal.dotm template file and (b) running a VBA script stored within a Word document to set some Word preferences.

+[^1Password_HMAC]: 1Password’s preferences are stored at `~/Library/Group Containers/2BUA8C4S2C.com.1password/Library/Application Support/1Password/Data/settings/settings.json`.
+Each substantive key-value pair representing a preference is accompanied by an `authTags` key-value pair, with the same key but the value of which is a cryptographic signature.
+The hashing is unpredictable to me, so I can’t write a script to provide new key-value preference pairs with `authTags` pairs that survive validation.

 Some apps require additional steps to authorize the user to execute the app.
 These call into the following categories:
 - Apps that require signing into an account for that app.
 These include 1Password, Microsoft Office, Text Expander